SATYAN23/gravity-of-falling-objects-and-bouncing-effects/README.md

-# gravity-of-falling-objects-and-bouncing-effects
+# object-momentum
-physics of falling objects using parameters
+FallingmotionAPP

+shows the falling motion and bouncing effect.